aymandakir/uprent-plug/apps/web/STRIPE_SETUP.md

 # Stripe Subscription Setup Guide

-This guide will help you set up Stripe subscriptions for RentFusion.
+This guide will help you set up Stripe subscriptions for Uprent Plus.

 ## Prerequisites